cleary/eulerroom-live/OPS.md

 * operational activity used during an event to monitor CPU and stream health
 * sending custom email

+Related Documentation:

+* [Event setup with Muxy Admin](https://github.com/EulerRoom/eulerroom-live-web/blob/main/eventSetup.md) This details how to create a streaming event in Muxy Admin, manage slots, and set the webpage for slot registration.
+* [OBS Settings Guide](https://github.com/EulerRoom/eulerroom-live-web/blob/main/obsSettings.md) Reference for OBS software setup for streaming.

 ## Pre-requisites

 * ssh access to Linode.com host - local user